 This book is arranged under three major divisions.
-The first chapter deals with the Biblical defense of Authorized Church Constitution.
-The second chapter deals with the historical defense of Authorized Church Constitution.
-The third and final chapter deals with the logical defense of Authorized Church Constitution.
+The first chapter deals with the Biblical defense of authorized church constitution.
+The second chapter deals with the historical defense of authorized church constitution.
+The third and final chapter deals with the logical defense of authorized church constitution.
 The book concludes with a summary of these three premises.

-We begin with the Scriptures, because the Scriptures are the final authority for Baptist faith and practice.
+We begin with the scriptures, because the scriptures are the final authority for Baptist faith and practice.

-In this chapter, I will define what is Biblical church constitution, and then examine specific scriptures that are critical to this issue (Mt.
-18:15-20; 28:19-20; Acts 8-18).
-This chapter will close by examining the inconsistencies of Biblical interpretation by Dr. J.R.
+This chapter will define what is biblical church constitution, and then examine specific scriptures that are critical to this issue (Matthew 18:15-20; 28:19-20; Acts 8-18).
+This chapter will close by examining the inconsistencies of biblical interpretation by Dr. J.R.
 Graves followed by a summary.